Notices of Suspended Eligibility

 Effective Dec.
 2, 2020, a final rule modernized regulations that previously required FEMA to publish community eligibility in the Federal Register.
-The rule, allows FEMA to publish this information on the internet or by another comparable method.
+The rule allows FEMA to publish this information about probations or suspensions of a community on the internet or by another comparable method.

 If you want to determine whether a particular community was suspended on the suspension date or for further information, please email:

 FEMA Floodplain Management Division